 Bromley Council has recently made two Article 4 directions that impact the creation of small HMOs in the borough.
 These directions mean that planning permission has to be sought to convert single dwellings to small HMOs within the specified areas.
-One of the directions came into immediate effect on 1st September 2021 for properties in the wards of Biggin Hill and Darwin.
-The non-immediate Article 4 direction applies to the rest of the borough and will come into force on 1st September 2022.
+One of the directions came into immediate effect on 1st September 2021.
+This applies to properties in the wards of Biggin Hill and Darwin.
+The non-immediate Article 4 direction applies to the rest of the borough.
+This will come into force on 1st September 2022.

-Whilst it’s not unusual for local councils to vote in favour of these directions when areas are adversely affected by HMOs, planning officers had already provided a report stating that any negative issues caused by HMO developments in the borough were minimal.
+It’s not unusual for local councils to vote in favour of these directions when areas are adversely affected by HMOs.
+However, planning officers had already provided a report stating that any negative issues caused by HMO developments in the borough were minimal.
 Here, we’ll explain why these decisions were made and why they’ve caught property investors unawares.

 What is an HMO?